paulbranchaud/mica-doc/web-user-guide/admin/content/dar.rst

 ********

 The data access request goes through several steps.
-Some minimum settings can be applied to control this workflow, i.e. enabling the *review* stat us and making the accepted and rejected status final.
+Some minimum settings can be applied to control this workflow, i.e. enabling the *review* status and making the accepted and rejected status final.
 Also the pattern to generate identifiers for data access requests can be configured.